 In the 2016 EU referendum, Scotland sent an overwhelming message to Westminster and Europe: we remain a proudly European country.

-All of the 32 local authorities voted to Remain – and with 62% of voters across the country, Scotland had by far the highest pro-EU vote of any part of the UK.
+All of the 32 local authorities voted to Remain – and with 62% of voters across the country, Scotland had by far the highest pro-EU vote of any UK nation.

 Scotland is paying the price of a hard Tory Brexit we consistently rejected

-Just like with Tory governments we rejected in every election since 1955, we’re now having to pay the price of a Tory Brexit we never voted for.
+Just like with Tory governments we rejected in every election since 1955, Scotland is now forced to pay the price of a hard Brexit we never voted for.

-A damaging deal for farmers, risking businesses and threatening our food standards.
+A damaging deal for farmers, undermining Scotland’s food and drink sector and threatening our food standards.

-Young people denied opportunities to live, study and work across Europe.
+Young people being denied opportunities to live, study and work across Europe.

 And our NHS under threat from being carved up in Tory trade deals.